 Encourage Action Over Avoidance

 As a parent, you are usually able to tell the difference between a true stomach virus or a tummy ache caused by nerves.
-Some days, you may be willing to indulge the nonverbal pleas of your child who wants to avoid a certain activity or person.
-However, at the right time, you can approach them with a loving tone, ask what is really going on and how you can help.
+Some days, you may be willing to indulge the nonverbal pleas of our children who want to avoid a certain activity or person.
+However, at the right time, you can approach them with a loving tone, ask them what is really going on and how you can help.
 Then, you can encourage them to take action themselves.

 Anxiety can feel overwhelming, debilitating, and intimidating to an adolescent.
-If you notice that your child is in a state of avoidance due to their anxiety, you can help them take a healthy approach.
-Encourage action over avoidance, reminding your adolescent that they are capable of taking actionable steps to confront their fears and challenges.
+If you notice that your child is in a state of avoidance due to their anxiety, you need to help them take a healthy approach.
+Encourage action over avoidance, reminding your adolescent they are capable of taking actionable steps to confront their fears and challenges.

 Take Caution with Codependency

 When your child is sick and struggling, you may want to take care of them, nurture them, and sometimes coddle them.
-The experience of mental illness in adolescents can be transient, or it can be a lifetime challenge in which they will have to persevere.
-Like snipping open the cocoon of a budding butterfly, you can inhibit your child’s natural strength when you overstep your parental boundaries.
-It is important to differentiate between what your responsibility is and what is responsibilities your child can benefit from.
+The experience of mental illness in adolescents can be transient, or it can be a lifetime challenge over which they will have to persevere.
+Like snipping open the cocoon of a budding butterfly, you can inhibit your children's natural strength when we overstep your boundaries.
+It is important to differentiate between what your responsibility is and what is the responsibility of our child.

 Reduce Your (Overly High) Expectations